 We use a third-party service for monthly automated vulnerability scans.

 Our information security management system is subject to annual internal audits and third-party audits verifying our compliance with the ISO 27001 standard.

 The data in your Phrase account is protected.
-Only users that you have provided appropriate user rights have access to your content.
+Only users who you have provided appropriate user rights to have access to your content.
 Instead of emailing data, users access data upon authentication in Phrase (see Access Control) and all user actions are logged.